kyang5/coursedescriptions/source/courses/comp272.rst

 Description
 --------------------

 This course studies advanced abstract data types, such as sets, maps, and graphs, and their implementation using arrays and dynamically allocated nodes in an object-oriented language.
 The course also studies the performance of the data structures’ built-in operations and related algorithms such as sorting, searching, and traversing.

 Outcome
 ----------------------

-Students learn non-linear data structures and runtime performance of their operations, solve computational problems by choosing suitable data structures, and implement algorithms within the object-oriented paradigm
+Students learn non-linear data structures and runtime performance of their operations, solve computational problems by choosing suitable data structures and implement algorithms within the object-oriented paradigm